Hepatic veins: Right hepatic vein

 The right hepatic vein is the longest and largest of all the hepatic veins.
 It drains the liver segments VI and VII in their entirety, and variably participates in the drainage of segments V and VIII; the extent of drainage of the latter two segments by the right hepatic veins as opposed to the middle hepatic vein and possible variant accessory veins determines the calibre of the right hepatic vein.
 It arises anteriorly near the inferior border of the liver, coursing along the right portal fissure to drain into the inferior vena cava near the superior margin of the caudate lobe.
 It usually reaches the inferior vena cava as a single vessel, but sometimes drains into it as two separate trunks.

 Middle hepatic vein

 The middle hepatic vein drains the central portion of the liver, draining segments IV, V, and VIII.
-The middle hepatic vein most often joins the left hepatic vein to form a short common trunk to drain jointly into the inferior vena cava; the middle hepatic vein drains into the inferior vena cava as a separate vessels in less than 10% of individuals.
+The middle hepatic vein most often joins the left hepatic vein to form a short common trunk to drain jointly into the inferior vena cava; the middle hepatic vein drains into the inferior vena cava as a separate vessel in less than 10% of individuals.